CaraMcAvinchey/the-puzzle-exchange/README.md

 <img width="1430" alt="image" src="https://user-images.githubusercontent.com/97494262/158909292-7621c240-1001-4cd5-ba29-877319263e07.png">

 ## Credits

+### Media
 - The pairing of Roboto Condensed and Lato were chosen using [FontJoy](https://fontjoy.com/#).
 - The colors for the website was generated using [Image Color Picker] (https://imagecolorpicker.com/)
 - All images were sourced using [Pexel] (https://www.pexels.com)
+- The icons in the footer, about page and location headings were taken from [Font Awesome] (https://fontawesome.com/)
-- Flexbox tutorial from [Kevin Powell] (https://www.youtube.com/watch?v=u044iM9xsWU)
+- Flexbox tutorial and instructions from [Kevin Powell] (https://www.youtube.com/watch?v=u044iM9xsWU) and article from [Tania Rascia] (https://www.taniarascia.com/easiest-flex-grid-ever/)
 - The google maps code was generated using [Google Maps Generator](https://google-map-generator.com/)
-- The ordered list was styled with the help of [CSS Tricks](https://css-tricks.com/list-style-recipes/)
+- The ordered list was styled with the help and instructions of [CSS Tricks](https://css-tricks.com/list-style-recipes/)